Who We Are

 The Society, Incorporated is a non-profit national organization of women dedicated to enhancing, exposing, and promoting youth in the arts for the betterment of our communities.
 We are bonded in friendship and service to encourage and support youth who are talented in the arts.
 With a focus on under-served children, we provide support for young literary, visual, and performing artists.

 Our organization was founded in May 1983 by four women who conceived the idea of organizing a group of professional women who shared the goals of friendship and service.
-The outcome of their efforts was the establishment of The Society as an organization to promote friendship among members and serve as a resource in the arts for young people.
+The outcome of their efforts was the establishment of The Society, Incorporated as an organization to promote friendship among members and serve as a resource in the arts for young people.

-Today we have chapters in 35 cities across the U.S. providing scholarships, grants, stipends, and other opportunities to help young people experience the exciting dimensions of artistic expression.
+Today we have chapters in over 35 cities across the U.S. providing scholarships, grants, stipends, and other opportunities to help young people experience the exciting dimensions of artistic expression.

 Our Mission